Free investment calculators — no signup required

 Daily vs Weekly vs Monthly SIP: Which Frequency Gives Best Returns?

 Monthly, weekly, or daily SIP — does the frequency actually matter?
-Research shows the difference in returns is surprisingly small, but the right frequency can still improve returns by 0.2-0.5% annually in volatile markets.
+If you've ever wondered which SIP frequency is best for long-term wealth, research shows the difference in returns is surprisingly small, but the right frequency can still improve returns by 0.2-0.5% annually in volatile markets.
 For a ₹10,000/month SIP over 20 years, that's ₹10-15 lakh more.

 Key Takeaways